followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/isRowExpanded(key).md

 ===================================================================

 <!--shortDescription-->
-Allows you to find out whether a specific group or master row is expanded or collapsed.
+Checks whether a specific group or master row is expanded or collapsed.
 <!--/shortDescription-->

 <!--paramName1-->key<!--/paramName1-->